PaulGilchrist/api-template-odata-core-framework/README.md

 * Bulk POST, PUT, and PATCH
 * Allowing for nested routes including objects exposed in API using same object name ("Notes" in this template attached to both Users and Addresses)
 * Enumerations used to allow for human readable input/output while still controlling allowed choices, and tieing back to different database data types
-* Microsoft Azure's Application Insights support including adding of identity data with request telemetry
+* Microsoft Azure's Application Insights support
+  * Including adding of identity data with request telemetry
+  * Inlcudes example of custom exception handling responses and more detailed exception telemetry tracking
 * Shows how to create many to many associations without exposing association tables/objects

 ### Notes